Tuesday, February 18, 2025

 Phil Cunningham was the first to mention the book Bad Monkey to me recently.
 It jogged my memory about the author Carl Hiaasen whose writing I’ve been a fan of for quite a while.
 Then Wayne sent me these photos and said he was enjoying the book for its many uses of the word cunt.

 I’m not going to lie, about halfway through, I lost interest in the book’s trajectory.
 The location in the Bahamas and the island dialect got tedious for me.
-I didn’t care for the Voodoo Queen character, and I even began to worry about the fate of the bad-tempered monkey.
+I didn’t care for the Voodoo Dragon Queen character, and I even began to worry about the fate of the bad-tempered monkey.
 Also, the constant introduction of new characters and shifts between different locations became dizzying!